 My other son is then charged with clearing the table.
 This includes clearing all food, plates, and utensils, as well as wiping the table clean.

 Note: Another component of clearing the table can also be loading the dishwasher.
 This isn’t something my family does (my husband has strong feelings about how to load the dishwasher, lol), but many other families I know include this as part of the clearing the table task.

 My husband often leads the way on this one, but each night it is everyone’s responsibility to thank whoever prepared the meal for cooking.
 Sometimes it can feel forced, but it is still an important acknowledgement of the work that has been done.

 Occasional Ways to Get Kids to Help with Dinner

-If anyone is hanging around the kitchen aimlessly while I am preparing dinner, I will often task them with preparing the salad while I finish up the main dish.
+I often task my boys with making the salad while I finish up the main dish.
 This is a job that you can start to teach as young as two.
 They can rip the lettuce into bite-sized pieces, spin the salad spinner (a favorite), and shake the salad dressing jar.

-I’ll sometimes call in one of the boys to help me with slicing up bread, if we are having it with dinner.
+I’ll sometimes call in one of the boys to help me with slicing up bread.
 This gives them an opportunity to practice their knife skills a bit and takes one more task off of my list.
 With supervision, this can start around age six.
 After my boys had been practicing for a while, I felt comfortable leaving them to do this on their own (with me in the kitchen) at around age seven.

 Reading the Recipe

 Do you ever feel like you are wasting time going back and forth between the recipe and your cooking?
 Have your kid read the recipe to you!
-Not only will this be super helpful, but it will also provide a chance for them to practice their reading skills and get more familiar with how to read and become comfortable with a recipe, which is an important step in learning how to cook!
+Not only will this be super helpful, but it also provides a chance for them to practice their reading skills.
+And, as an added bonus, it familiarizes them with reading recipes, which is an important in learning how to cook!